KarlOlson/SEED-Emulator/README.md

 * `$ apt-get install dos2unix`
 * `$ find . -type f -exec dos2unix '{}' '+'`

 2. If you run everything in Windows Docker, certain linux-only devices that rely on socket communication tend to not work (I am thinking of the blockchain example specifically here).
-There is no crossover for socket communication between WSL and Windows host containers, causing this deployment to break.
+There is no crossover for linux socket communication between Linux-based containers and Windows Docker environment, causing this deployment to break.
+Alternatively, trying a mix between Windows Docker and WSL Docker containers in a unified environment also does not work due to limits on socket communication.
+Docker states this will not ever be a feature due to surrounding security challenges opening up this type of communication would expose.

 3. If you are running the Eve-ng environment, this requires nested virtualization be enabled on the windows OS.
 However, this causes problems with WSL and you will not be able to use both environments simultaneously.